Dr. Yuksel Yurttas

-An x-ray to check for issues with bone growth
+An x-ray to check for bone growth issues

-Immunoglobulin A and tissue transglutaminase testing for the celiac disease
+Celiac disease through Immunoglobulin A and tissue transglutaminase testing

 Other imaging tests like an x-ray of the bones and the head or an MRI can identify issues with the pituitary gland or hypothalamus.

 Bone marrow or skin biopsies can also diagnose diseases linked to short height.

 It's important to note that the pediatrician will also inquire about the family's medical history and the child's growth patterns, such as the family's average height, any history of disease, the onset of puberty, and the child's diet.
 So be ready to answer questions like:

 Does your family have any history of disease?

 What is the typical diet of your child?